suhitha2909/Animal-Disease-Detection-and-Decision-Support-System/README.md

 | Chicken| 80–88 % |

 These are honest numbers.
-A val accuracy of 99 % on a 150-image-per-class dataset is always a sign of leakage — not a sign of a good model.
+A val accuracy of 99 % on a 150-image-per-class dataset is always a sign of leakage, not a sign of a good model.

 ---